ikaroamorim/ikaroamorim/README.md

 Mechanical Engineer from [UNESP](https://www2.unesp.br/) and graduating on Computer Engineering at [UNIVESP](https://univesp.br/).

-Working as a Senior Support Analyst at Class Solutions.
+Working as a Front End Developer at Class Solutions.

 Take a second to know my [site](https://ikaroamorim.github.io/).